 Karmel Covenant Church is a vibrant, multi-generational congregation located in rural Princeton, Minnesota.
 Founded in 1885, we are a part of the Evangelical Covenant Church, an evangelical Christian denomination of more than 800 congregations in the United States and Canada with ministries on five continents.

 Each Sunday, people of all ages gather at Karmel to build relationships and learn more about their faith.
 Come for a visit, we'd love to meet you.

 Ample parking is available, and handicapped spaces are in close proximity to the church entrance.

 Masks are available along with hand sanitizer.
 For the safety of our attenders, please remember to practice social distancing guidelines.
-To review Karmel's Wellness Plan click HERE.
+To review Karmel's Wellness Policy click HERE.

 WHAT TIME IS THE SERVICE ON SUNDAY?

 Morning worship begins at 10:00 AM.
-As mentioned above, you may join us for our outside services, on the radio at 98.3 FM or on Facebook Live.
+As mentioned above, you may also join us on Facebook Live.

 WHAT DO I WEAR?